-Disrupting terrorist activity, preventing radicalisation and supporting those vulnerable to becoming involved in violent extremism is a shared responsibility under Prevent and its related safeguarding element known as Channel.

-Since 1 July 2015 the Counter-Terrorism and Security Act 2015 places a duty on certain bodies to have 'due regard to the need to prevent people from being drawn into terrorism'.
+Disrupting terrorist activity, preventing radicalisation and supporting those oming ess by vulnerable to becoming involved in violent extremism is a shared responsibility under Prevent and its related safeguarding element known as Channel. some Since 1 July 2015 the Counter-Terrorism and Security Act 2015 places a duty on certain bodies to have 'due regard to the need to prevent people from being viduals soning, erable drawn into terrorism'.
 This includes Local authorities; Schools (excluding higher and further education); Further education; Higher education; The health sector; Prisons and probation and The police.